Odunayo3/FTIR-WatershedSOM/README.md

 Plots: Feature importance plots and ALE plots for each experiment and response variable (e.g., CH.C.O, CH.C.O.C, C.O.C.O.C, OMcat.C.O.C) are displayed and can be saved manually.

-Metrics: Model performance metrics (e.g., Nash-Sutcliffe Efficiency) are computed using the ithir::goof function and saved in .rds files.
+Metrics: Model performance metrics are computed using the ithir::goof function and saved in .rds files.

 # Reproducibility Notes
 The script uses a Random Forest model with 10-fold LOOCV repeated 50 times (caret::trainControl).